mongodb/docs/source/includes/fact-live-migration-destination-cluster.rst

   deployment hosted on the source cluster.
 Ideally, your application's servers should be running in the cloud in the same region as the destination
   |service| cluster's primary region.
 To learn more, see :ref:`cloud-providers-list`.

-- Due to network latency, the live migration process may not be able to keep up with a source cluster that has an extremely heavy write load.
-  In this situation, you can still migrate directly from the source cluster by pointing the :ref:`mongomirror` tool to the destination
-  |service| cluster.